 - The Remunerations Committee consists of between three and five non-executive members, the majority of whom qualify as independent, including the Chairperson.
 The Committee's duties include proposing compensation for staff whose remuneration is decided by the Board of Directors.
-It serves in an advisory capacity for decisions regarding the criteria to be used for compensation payable to all identified staff; and monitors application of the rules governing the remuneration of the heads of the company's control units, working closely with the Statutory Audit Committee in this connection.
+It serves in an advisory capacity for decisions regarding the criteria to be used for compensation payable to all identified staff, with a focus on senior management and the heads of the principal business units in particular, along with the Chief Executive Officers/General Managers of the main Group Legal Entities if they are also Group Material Risk Takers; and monitors application of the rules governing the remuneration of the heads of the company's control units, working closely with the Statutory Audit Committee in this connection.
 It works together with the other internal committees, in particular the Risks and CSR Committees; and ensures that all relevant company units are involved in compiling and checking the remuneration and incentivization policies and practices.
-It gives its opinion on the results of the Material Risk-Takers identification process, including any exclusions, and on whether the performance objectives to which the incentivization schemes are linked have been reached.
+It gives its opinion on the results of the Material Risk-Takers identification process, including any exclusions, and on whether the performance objectives (including assessment of any non-recurring events), to which the incentivization schemes are linked, have been reached.
 It establishes whether the other conditions precedent to payment of compensation have been met, on the basis inter alia of information received from the other company units; monitors the policy's gender neutrality; and provides feedback on the activities performed to the governing bodies.
 To be able to perform its activities effectively and responsibly, the Remunerations Committee is endowed with sufficient funds to guarantee it is independent in operational terms, and may call on the services of experts, including from outside the company, on matters that fall within its remit.
 The Committee is regularly constituted at meetings where a majority of the directors in office are in attendance, and adopts resolutions on the basis of the majority of those present voting in favour.
-Minutes of Committee meetings are taken and kept in separate registers. - The Risks Committee ascertains whether the incentives provided by the remuneration system take due account of the Group's risks and comply with the minimum capital and liquidity requisites at consolidated level, liaising with the Remunerations Committee in this connection. - The CSR Committee is involved in analysis of the gender pay gap and in assessment of the ESG indicators provided for in the remuneration and incentivization systems. - The Chief Executive Officer presents the proposed Group staff remuneration and incentivization policies to the governing bodies, is responsible for staff management, and after consulting with the Group General Manager, determines the variable remuneration based on the criteria established in the policies approved by shareholders in the Annual General Meeting, and then distributes it.
+Minutes of Committee meetings are taken and kept in separate registers. - The Risks Committee ascertains whether the incentives provided by the remuneration system take due account of the Group's risks and comply with the minimum capital and liquidity requisites at consolidated level, liaising with the Remunerations Committee in this connection.
+With the Risk Management unit's support, the Committee approves a basket of indicators (known as the KPI Bluebook), which is then sent to the Remunerations Committee for use in the individual scorecards of the most senior Group figures whose performance is subject to direct evaluation by the governing bodies.
+It gives its view, in a formal opinion addressed to the Remunerations Committee and the Board of Directors, on the incentivization system's alignment to the Group's risk profile for the leading Material Risk Takers (senior management and heads of the principal business units), the CEOs/General Managers of the leading Group Legal Entities if they are Group Material Risk Takers, and the heads of the control units (in the latter case the opinion is addressed to the Statutory Audit Committee). - The CSR Committee is involved in analysis of the gender pay gap and in assessment of the ESG indicators provided for in the remuneration and incentivization systems. - The Chief Executive Officer presents the proposed Group staff remuneration and incentivization policies to the governing bodies, is responsible for staff management, and after consulting with the Group General Manager, determines the variable remuneration based on the criteria established in the policies approved by shareholders in the Annual General Meeting, and then distributes it.